ashleykleynhans/slack-webhook-spinnaker/README.md

 5. Update your Spinnaker webhook configuration to the URL that is displayed while ngrok is running **(be sure to use the https one)**.
 6. Trigger a Spinnaker Pipeline build to trigger the notification webhooks.
-7. Check your Telegram channels that you crated for your Spinnaker notifications that have the bot running within them.
+7. Check your application channels that you crated for your Spinnaker notifications that have the bot running within them.

 ## Deploy to AWS Lambda